-Typical components of a power supply system include a Model 430 Programmer with optional zero flux current sensing system (high-stability option), one or more energy absorbers (for bipolar systems), and one or more power supplies (unipolar or four-quadrant) to achieve the rated system output current.
+Integral components of the system include a Model 430 Programmer with optional zero flux current sensing system (High-Stability Option), one or more Model 601 Energy Absorbers, and one or more power supplies to achieve the rated system output current.
+The system provides a degree of flexibility and accuracy previously unavailable in an economical commercial product.